 Holmes, Su (2006) 'The "Give-Away" Shows - Who is Really Paying?": 'Ordinary' People and the Development of the British Quiz Show (1945-58).
 Journal of British Cinema & Television, 3 (2). pp. 284-303.

-Holmes, Su and Deborah Jermyn, (2006) The audience is dead; Long live the audience!: Interactivity, ‘telephilia’ and the contemporary television audience.
+Holmes, Su and Deborah Jermyn, [No Value] (2006) The audience is dead; Long live the audience!: Interactivity, ‘telephilia’ and the contemporary television audience.
 Critical Ideas in Television Studies, 1 (1). pp. 49-57.

 Holmes, Su (2006) ‘Coming to you Live!’: An Evening at the Film Premiere.
 The Journal of British Cinema and Television, 2 (2). pp. 208-226.

 Holmes, Su (2005) ‘Starring… Dyer?’: Re-visiting Star Studies and Contemporary Celebrity Culture.
 Westminster Papers in Communication and Culture (WPCC), 2 (2). pp. 6-21.

 Holmes, Su (2005) ‘Not the Final Answer’: Who Wants to be a Millionaire and Revisiting Critical Approaches to the Quiz Show.
 European Journal of Cultural Studies, 8 (4). pp. 483-503.

 Holmes, Su (2005) Designed ‘Specially for Television Purposes and Technique’: The Development of the Television Cinema Programme.
 The Historical Journal of Film, Radio, and Television, 25 (3). pp. 455-475.